yadavj795/spark-twitter-realtime-analyzer/README.md

 ## Getting Started

-This is a small project to demonstrate Qubole integration with Delta Lake.
-Here, we are using real time twitter feeds and doing some
-SQL based analytics on top of that.
+This is a small project to demonstrate Qubole integration with Delta Lake  with full Acid, transaction support and time travel etc. on Delta lake.
+Here, we are using real time twitter feeds and doing some SQL based analytics on top of that.

+## Demo Architecture

+Twitter Python App ==> Kafka ==> Spark Structure Streaming ==> Delta Lake ===> Spark Sql Analytics

 ### Prerequisites